Kait0/lsquic-client/README.md

 Building LSQUIC Client Library
 ------------------------------

-LSQUIC's `http_client` and the tests link BoringSSL libraries statically.
+LSQUIC's `quic_perf` and the tests link BoringSSL libraries statically.
 Following previous section, you can build LSQUIC as follows:

 1. Get the source code